aidos-lab/mantra-benchmarks/README.md

 0. Install Docker on your device.
 On Ubuntu, for instance, refer to [official_installation_instructions](./https://docs.docker.com/engine/install/ubuntu/)
 1. Edit the variables `USER_NAME` to `GROUP_ID` in the [Dockerfile](./containerization/Dockerfile)
-2. `cd ./containerization`
-3. `docker compose up --build -d`.
+2. `docker compose up --build -d`.
 Check that container is running via `docker ps`
-4. `docker exec -it mantra_container /bin/bash`
+3. `docker exec -it mantra_container /bin/bash`
-5. When inside the container, run `source /deps/venv/bin/activate` to source the ready virtual environment
+4. When inside the container, run `source /deps/venv/bin/activate` to source the ready virtual environment

 ## Usage